zamazan4ik/awesome-pgo/article/article.md

 C has a veeeery long history, C++ is a bit younger but still is quite a mature technology.
 So compilers for C and C++ also evolved **a lot** during the decades from many viewpoints, including multiple optimizations.

-TODO: add information when PGO firstly appeared in C compilers
+TODO: add information when PGO first appeared in C compilers

 Here are some PGO integration examples into the different compilers: